-The Irish Horse Gateway was initiated by Horse Sport Ireland (HSI) in 2013 to connect the world to the Irish horse.
+The Irish Horse Gateway is an initiative of Horse Sport Ireland (HSI), launched in 2013 to connect Irish horses to buyers around the world.
 It is HSI’s first point of contact for overseas clients seeking information on sourcing Irish horses and ponies for equestrian sport and leisure.
-Horse Sport Ireland was established to bring together the breeding, sport and leisure aspects of the horse sector.

 AIMS OF THE IRISH HORSE GATEWAY

 The Irish Horse Gateway’s mission is to connect buyers to sellers of Irish horses and ponies, and promote the Irish horse and pony internationally to build upon its worldwide reputation.